IRTF-HRPC/drafts/draft-guidelines.md

 Is your protocol designed to provide an enabling environment for people who are not able-bodied?
 Have you looked at the W3C Web Accessibility Initiative for examples and guidance?

 Explanation:
-The Internet is fundamentally designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
-When the Internet meets this goal, it is accessible to people with a diverse range of hearing, movement, sight, and cognitive ability {{W3CAccessibility}}.
 Sometimes in the design of protocols, websites, web technologies, or web tools, barriers are created that exclude people from using the Web.
+The Internet should be designed to work for all people, whatever their hardware, software, language, culture, location, or physical or mental ability.
+When the Internet technologies meet this goal, it will be accessible to people with a diverse range of hearing, movement, sight, and cognitive ability. {{W3CAccessibility}}

 Example:
 The HTML protocol as defined in {{HTML5}} specifically requires that every image must have an alt attribute (with a few exceptions) to ensure images are accessible for people that cannot themselves decipher non-text content in web pages.